Malala Yousafzai is a Pakistani human rights advocate and recipient of the Nobel Peace Prize.

 We envision a world in which all people are supported to develop their skills and passions, to flourish in their own lives and serve the needs of their families, communities, the nation, and the planet.
 In the world that we dare to imagine, there will be no militarism or war.

-It is mostly young people who fight wars and are injured or lose their lives doing so.
+It is mostly young people who fight wars and are injured or lose their lives doing so, and war veterans do not receive the support they need.
 Among civilians, too, youth suffer the consequences of armed conflict, which results in families having to flee their homeland and wrecks the prospects of youth for education and right livelihood.

 With our energy and creativity, we young people have an essential role to play as peace builders and peace keepers.
 “Darkness cannot drive out darkness; only light can do that,” said Martin Luther King.
 “Hate cannot drive out hate; only love can do that.”
 With this mission in mind, we pledge to live and work for peace.